skynet29/brainjs/README.md

 - bn-each
 - bn-control

 To attach an HTML fragment to a view model, you must create a ViewControler object by specifying a CSS selector to identify the fragment and a object with an init method to initialize your model attributs.
-Once created, call the render method to activate the binding
+Once created, call the render method to activate the binding.

 HTML code
 ````html